dbrabyn/tidy-admin-menu/readme.txt

 3. Hidden items revealed with visual indicator

 == Changelog ==

+= 1.0.10 =
+* Changed "More" toggle to reset on page reload (no longer persists across navigation)
+* Hidden menu items now show when visiting their page, then hide again when navigating away

 = 1.0.9 =
 * Added internationalization support with French translation